moby-it/cosmic-jack/devlogs.md

 	- I have to reward players that manage to beat a wave by spending less resources than allocated.
 Maybe a star reward system, or maybe reward HP.

 But mostly, I have to consider - do I want to make a tight game, or do I want to create a casual game?
 Should the game be hard, in any way?

+## 14/2 1:29

+It seems that most stuff works, and the puzzles can be actually tough, which is nice.
+I have a bug with timings when pausing and unpausing on a wave that is never rendered compeltely once.